roli93/babel-plugin-js-pattern-matching/README.md

 Important note about usage
 --------------------------

 The plugin currently relies on the `match` function being imported and used with that name.
 If you import it using another name, it will probably not work.
-We are planning to include the possibility to parametrize this in the next release.
+Support for custom names is planned for the next release.